-- 1. Carefully lay your speaker on its side to gain access to the bottom. - 2.
-Remove existing feet or spikes.
-Thread new spikes into holes and screw them in all of the way. - 3.
-Tighten jam nut snugly by hand.
-Do not over tighten the nut. - 4.
-Right the speaker.
+- 1 Carefully lay your speaker on its side to gain access to the bottom. - 2 Remove existing feet or spikes.
+Thread new spikes into holes and screw them in all of the way.
+If the speaker does not sit level loosen one spike until level is achieved. - 3 Tighten the jam nut snugly by hand.
+Do not over tighten the nut. - 4 Right the speaker.